1. Home

 I. PURPOSE

-This Partnership Agreement (PA) is entered into by and among the University of Hawaii (UoH), the State of Hawaii by its Department of Agriculture (HDOA) and Department of Health (HDOH), and the U.S. Food and Drug Administration (FDA) Office of Regulatory Affairs (ORA), Office of Enforcement and Import Operations (OEIO), Division of West Coast Imports (DWCI), together referred to as “the Partners.”
+This Partnership Agreement (PA) is entered into by and among the University of Hawaii (UoH), the State of Hawaii by its Department of Agriculture (HDOA) and Department of Health (HDOH), and the U.S. Food and Drug Administration (FDA) Office of Inspections and Investigations (OII), Office of Import Operations (OIO), Division of West Coast Imports (DWCI), together referred to as “the Partners.”

-The purpose of this PA is to formalize the Partners’ mutual commitment to coordinate imported food, cosmetic, drug, and medical device protection efforts in support of their public health and consumer protection missions.
-This PA applies to imported commodities regulated by the Partners and will support FDA in the enforcement of the Federal Food, Drug, and Cosmetic Act (the Act) as amended (21 U.S.C. § 301 et seq.).
+The purpose of this PA is to formalize the Partners’ mutual commitment to coordinate protection efforts of food, cosmetics, drugs, medical devices, biological products, and tobacco products in support of their respective public health and consumer protection missions.
+This PA applies to imported commodities regulated by the Partners and will support FDA in the enforcement of the Federal Food, Drug, and Cosmetic Act (the Act) as amended (21 U.S.C. § 301 et seq.) and the Public Health Service Act (42 U.S.C. § 262).

 II.
 DURATION OF AGREEMENT